Confusing Concepts: Asian Handicaps And Dead Heat Rules

 As a rule of thumb – you want the odds cut and not the stake.
 This is because when they cut the stake that you wagered you lose the difference.
 The $30 bet on Tiger became a $10 bet and you lose the $20 of difference.

-There are also examples where you can lose money due to a Dead Heat.
-If you had $100 on Dustin Johnson to finish top 10 at +200 and he finished tied for tenth with four other players there are two possible scenarios that could happen.
+There are also examples where you can lose money due to a dead heat.
+If you had $100 on Dustin Johnson to finish top 10 at +200 and he finished tied for 10th with four other players there are two possible scenarios that could happen.

 If stake is cut: